JagandeepBrar/lunasea-notification-service/README.md

 # LunaSea Notification Relay

-A simple TypeScript backend system that handles receiving webhooks from applications supported in [LunaSea](https://github.com/CometTools/LunaSea) and sends notifications to the respective user.
+A simple TypeScript backend system that handles receiving webhooks from applications supported in [LunaSea](https://github.com/CometTools/LunaSea) and sends notifications to the respective user or device.

 > **Currently Work-In-Progress**